Gabisonfire/SteamDock/readme.md

 ### Credits
 The original wallpaper included with the application and showed in the screenshot is "Lost Aura" by filipe-ps from DeviantArt

+The default icon is made by Chanut is Industries from www.flaticon.com, is licensed by "Creative Commons BY 3.0".